syllable-hq/uphs-feasibility-study/README.md

 — Syllable

 ## Version History
+### [0.1.1] - DRAFT 2020-01-27
+#### Edits and Additions
+- Made edits and added some more information, mostly about the duck curve and its implications for renewable energy.

 ### [0.1.0] - DRAFT 2019-09-18
 #### Added
 - Correction: Corrected some energy units which were mis-labeled (the calculations were still correct)